msik-404/karma-app-monolith/README.md

 ```

 # Further development
 - Unfortunately this app does not have frontend yet.
-Maybe in the future I will create front for it.
+Maybe in the future front will be developed.
 Because of the lack
   of front, CORS is not configured.
-- Update post text or headline.
+- Update post text or headline functionality.
-- Search posts by text option.
+- Search posts by headline functionality.
-- Add comment section feature.
+- Add comment section under posts feature.
 - Maybe some sort of subreddits feature.